Sticks and Stone Curbside Community Concerts

 To ensure that we can continue to bring these concerts to various communities across Edmonton, and to ensure that the presenter is invested in creating this community event, we require either A) a deposit of $100 from the presenter in addition to taking donations throughout the show.
 Or, B) a minimum guarantee of $400 (to be topped up) after donations.
 At a later date, we might increase this fee.

-For sustainability, we require a very minimum $400 for a 45 minute performance (3 hours on site with 3 musicians, with additional transport, administration, practice and costs).
+For sustainability, we require a very minimum $400 for a 45 minute performance (3 hours on site with 3 musicians, with additional transport (1hr on each end/setup/takedown), administration, practice and costs).
 If we break this down, if 20 people could donate $20, this covers it.
 We would encourage that audience members be ready to donate $10 or $20, but would invite neighbours to attend even if unable to contribute.
-Donations can be made in person or from our homepage www.SticksAndStonePercussion.com .
+Donations can be made in person or from our Payment/Donation tab at www.SticksAndStonePercussion.com.

 In the past, pre-covid, a typical fee to perform at a large event (depending on circumstance) would have been $1000-$3000.
-If we are looking at a birthday party or a wedding etc, this is now a different category than our community concert formula.
-We may be performing 10+ times per week later this summer, so sustainability is important.
-The above listed rate is a deal limited to these times.
+And, currently the world is somewhat resetting...
+If we are looking at a birthday party or a wedding etc, this is now a different category than our community concert formula (additionally, it is difficult for us to ask your personal guests for your special event to donate, as might happen with street-performance).
+The above listed rate is a deal limited to these times, limited to "Average Joe on the Street".
 Additionally, we limit this offer only for our first performance in a location and for ordinary individuals (but if you are asking for an organization or for your second performance, let's talk!).
+We do want to play, but this has to be balanced against having a viable business and making a living.